abdulrahman19/Pershama/mysql/docs/administration/delete-users.md

 **Note**

 `DROP USER` does not automatically close any open user sessions.
 Rather, in the event that a user with an open session is dropped, the statement does not take effect until that user's session is closed.

+Typically, in this case, you should shutdown user’s session immediately right before executing the `DROP USER` statement.